huy/lucene-notes/wildcard-query.md

 The main execution loop is over each matched term, so the memory consumption is roughly the same as of any other queries.
 To be precise, what we need is a bit array capable of holding all documents of an index segment.

-**Number of IO**
+**IO and CPU**

-The need to read entired dictionary of all terms may raise a flag but we shouldn't worry abut it as Lucene uses burst trie data structure to compress data so the dictionary file is tiny compare to other files in the index.
+The need to read entired dictionary of all terms may raise a flag but we shouldn't worry as Lucene uses burst trie data structure to compress data so for any non random set of terms, a dictionary file is tiny compare to other files in the index.

-**CPU cycles**